-Residence College Offices - Each Residence College houses an office, called "The Box," in the lobby of each building to serve the residents.
+Residence College Help Desks - Each Residence College houses a help desk, called "The Box," in the lobby of each building to serve the residents.
 The WRC and MRC Box Offices are open weekdays from 9:00 am to 12:00 am, Saturday from 10:00 am to 12:00 am, and Sunday from 2:00 pm to 10:00 pm.
 Numbers are also posted in the Box Offices for after-hours emergencies.

-Husky Village (HV) Office Hours & Service Procedures - Regular HV office hours are Monday through Thursday, 9:00 a.m. to 6:00 p.m., Friday, 9:00 a.m. to 5:00 p.m. and Saturdays at times to be announced.
+University Housing Office Hours & Service Procedures - Regular housing office hours are Monday through Thursday, 9:00 a.m. to 6:00 p.m., Friday, 9:00 a.m. to 5:00 p.m., and Saturdays, TBA.
 Business hours may vary during the course of the year due to holidays or variations in the University calendar.
-When the office is not open, call the Resident Assistant on-call cell phone (281-948-8837) for emergencies.
+When the office is not open, students may call the Resident Assistant's on-call cell phone (281-948-8837) for emergencies.
 The number also is posted on the office door and is distributed throughout the year in various newsletters and notices.
 A letter slot is available for messages and after-hours rental payments.

-Repairs - Maintenance requests should be reported to your housing area office.
+Repairs - Maintenance requests should be reported to the housing office.

-Residence College Cleaning Service - A cleaning service is provided in the Residence Colleges for the cleaning of bathrooms.
+Residence College Cleaning Service - The bathrooms in both Residence Colleges are cleaned by a cleaning service.